Desaru: Transportation

 Car and motorcycle is the fastest way to go to Desaru.
 The Senai–Desaru Expressway connects Desaru to Senai within 45 minutes.
 From Kluang to Desaru about 2-3 hours drive.
-From JB Taman Mount Austin area takes around 30-40 minutes.
+From Johor Bahru area, it takes around 30-40 minutes.

+As of July 2022, a new ferry terminal has been in operation at Desaru.
+Operating on five days of each week, it hosts ferry services from Tanah Merah Ferry Terminal near Tanah Merah, Singapore.
+Inclement weather may divert ferry services to Tanjung Pengelih instead.